Gunston Hall: Basement

 Gunston Hall has a basement, which has a main passage and four rooms like the floor above it.
 Three staircases lead down to the basement.
 The basement contains four brick arched chimney supports, and nine small windows.
-In 1975, a cast iron stove was excavated from the basement.
+In 1975, a cast-iron stove was excavated from the basement.
 The style of the stove suggests it is from the 18th or early 19th century.
-Around 1986, a "shallow subsurface perimeter drainage system" was built about 4 ft away from the foundation walls, due to an excess ground moisture.
-This significantly reduced standing water in the basement.
+Around 1986, a "shallow subsurface perimeter drainage system" was built about 4 ft away from the foundation walls.
+This reduced standing water in the basement caused by excess ground moisture.

 Porches

-The front porch of Gunston Hall is William Buckland's "most individualistic design", according to Great Georgian Houses of America, as copied by the Historic American Buildings Survey.
+The front porch of Gunston Hall is William Buckland (architect)'s "most individualistic design", according to Great Georgian Houses of America, as copied by the Historic American Buildings Survey.
 The classical lines of the porch exactly follow those of a Roman medal of the Temple of Tyche in Eumeneia, Asia Minor, only engraved once.
 It is possible Buckland saw the medal or heard it discussed while apprenticing with his uncle, a bookshop owner.
 The porch is also quite similar to the porch of Honington Hall, near Oxford.
 It is possible the Honington Hall porch inspired Buckland.

 Garden and outbuildings

-The garden was located behind the house, or on the southern side.
-The garden was grown above a man-made level platform where there used to be a hill, and was exactly one acre (about 4000 sq m) in area.
+The garden is located behind the house, or on the southern side.
+The garden was grown above a man-made level platform where there used to be a hill, and is exactly one acre (about 4000 sq m) in area.
 A gravel path runs from the back of the house to the southern edge, and was 12 ft wide during Mason's time period, the same width as the central passage in the house and the portico.
 Today, the path is narrower, crowded by boxwoods that are now about 250 years old.
 The path ends in an overlook extending out from the steep edge of the garden.
 From here, the Potomac river can be seen.
 The Gunston Hall museum website says that the view was more impressive during Mason's time, when the trees were cleared.
 The garden was most likely broken into four rectangles, with additional gravel paths running through and around it.
 To give the illusion from the house of all rectangles being the same size, the rectangles closer to the house were probably shorter than the rectangles farther away.

 The outbuildings at Gunston Hall are reconstructed.
 They include a kitchen, dairy, smokehouse, and laundry.
 They are believed to represent typical support buildings of an 18th-century plantation household.
-George Mason owned about 90 slaves, but the places they lived have not been located.
+George Mason owned about 90 enslaved people, but the location of their dwellings is unknown.